 Promoting healthy food and beverage options at the worksite and other public places through strategies like healthy vending policies (Healthy Beverage Initiative)

 Working within the Lincoln Community Breastfeeding Initiative collaborating with hospitals and health professionals to provide breastfeeding education, support, consistent messaging and policies.

 Providing community-wide education to promote health and fitness in Lincoln’s citizens.
-Examples include city and county-wide messaging through our collaboration partner, Channel 10 Health, our community-wide annual health, wellness, and fitness movement festival, Streets Alive!, and our Fit by 2020 community health challenge.
+Examples include city and county-wide messaging through our collaboration partner, LNKTV Health, our community-wide annual health, wellness, and fitness movement festival, Streets Alive!, and our Fit by 2020 community health challenge.